nicholaskim94/iotpaas/README.md

 ### Lua library composition
 In Lua library, all the modules to run this project is uploaded.
 Modules are already connected, thus, as soon as they are uploaded, it will work fine.
 However, due to nodemcu memory problem we will upload both optimzed Lua code and Lua compiled chunk on optimzed folder which will be used in our sample device.
 To solve memory shortage problem, Lua code will be written with less legibilty.

-### versions
+### Versions
-nodmcu firmware: float_0.9.6
+- Nodmcu firmware: float_0.9.6

-Lua: 5.1.4
+- Lua: 5.1.4

-espressif sdk: 1.5.0
+- Espressif sdk: 1.5.0

 ### modules in Lua library

-/ init.lua - SSID and password of AP should be written on init.lua.
-It passses AP information to connectwifi.lua / connectwifi.lua - Connect with AP
+- init.lua - SSID and password of AP should be written on init.lua.
+It passses AP information to connectwifi.lua
+- connectwifi.lua - Connect with AP
-/ request.lua - Send POST, GET request to server with TCP/IP socket
+- request.lua - Send POST, GET request to server with TCP/IP socket
-/ datatoserver.lua - Bring data from sensors and pass them to reuqest.lua to send it to serever.
+- datatoserver.lua - Bring data from sensors and pass them to reuqest.lua to send it to server.Url, data information, request type should be set
-/  			   		 Url, data information, request type should be set / initialization.lua - Bring time and location infromation to nodemcu.
+- initialization.lua - Bring time and location infromation to nodemcu.

 ## API